top of page

 And you will be singing as the days go by.

-Over those two weeks I was repeatedly asked by listeners, “Are you sad?” and, “Has it been hard?”
+Over those final two weeks of recording friends repeatedly asked me, “Are you sad?” and, “Has it been hard?”
 I’d share the story of my encounter with God … and I’d sing a little of the hymn to them.

 I mentioned the hymn doesn’t charge us with counting our losses or with “naming our disappointments one by one.”
 That’s the song the devil of hell wants you to sing over and over.
 No, this sacred hymn calls us out of the messiness of life and upward, to “count your blessings, name them one by one … and remember what God has done.”